12 Signs Of Having A Girl: Myths and Facts

 Image: Shutterstock

 Mood swings are common occurrences during pregnancy and usually last only a while (7).
-So, you are likely to experience mood swings irrespective of carrying a girl or a boy.
+So, you are likely to experience mood swings irrespective of whether you are carrying a girl or a boy.

 protip_icon Trivia